allaboutapps/backup-ns/old-scripts/README.md

 # backup-ns.sh

-> NOTE: This is the previous bash reference implementation the is fully replace by the go implementation in the parent directory.
+> NOTE: This is the previous bash reference implementation that is fully replaced by the go implementation in the parent directory.

 k8s application-aware snapshots.